 When the elementary schools observed the benefits of dealing with the whole family they replicated these four components.

 A need was evident that parents of young children appreciated guidance and support, especially low income families and those with handicapping conditions.

 A grant was submitted to the NY State Education Department to create a parent resource center.
-We wrote the grant with Bill Johnson, Arthur Stilwell and the blessings of the school district.
+We wrote the grant with Bill Johnson (a grant writer), Arthur Stilwell (a guidance counselor with the school district and director of Head Start) and the blessings of the school district.
 We received one out of ten grants awarded that year and we celebrated.

 The first location was on the second floor of the Corning-Painted Post Administration building on Charles Street in Painted Post.
 Not very inviting!

 Soon it was located at the Frank Pierce School in Coopers Plains.